surfbnb/WParagon/README.md

 > Enable a token to be emailed if they complete a specific task (such as verifying their email address).
 This can be accomplished using [Linkdrop](https://linkdrop.io/).
 The beauty of Linkdrop is that it enables any user to claim digital assets (such as a token) without having a wallet in advance.

 **Plugin settings:** Specify how many tokens to distribute to each user via Linkdrop.

+# WParagon Opportunity 💡

+We hope to be able to make these interactions possible without even leaving the WordPress page or post, through embeddable widgets built on top of [Aragon Connect](https://connect.aragon.org/).
+This was part of the [Hack for Freedom](https://hackforfreedom.org/) on Discord and was created by @Joey C !!!
+We have code/design ready for a brand new non-WP based site but we will stick with WP for now to explore this integration as it could be a Proof Of Concept for nearly half a billion sites today.
+The Aragon WordPress plugin will enable website visitors to seamlessly interact with an Aragon DAO directly from a WordPress website.
+30% of the websites in the world use WP.
+Over 400 million people visit WordPress sites each month.
+28% of all e-commerce goes through WooCommerce.